buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_MemberTypeOCSRigidSupport.md

+# Pset_MemberTypeOCSRigidSupport

 Properties of rigid catenary support used in railway overhead contact system.
 <!-- end of short definition -->